andrew-k-21-12/tf-serving-client-cpp/README.md

 with a running TensorFlow Serving model in the `main.cpp` file.

 The compilation is quite similar to ones which use CMake system.
+But make sure to provide a path to the installed Protobuf Compiler using `Protobuf_PROTOC_EXECUTABLE` for it.
 For example you can use a bunch of commands (from the root of the repo):

-`mkdir build && cd build && cmake .. && make`
+`mkdir build && cd build && cmake -D Protobuf_PROTOC_EXECUTABLE=/usr/local/bin/protoc .. && make`

 A built executable accepts one argument with a path to an image to be sent to the server: